2025 Pahalgam attack: Detainees and arrests

 Two local Kashmiris, Parvaiz Ahmad Jothar and Bashir Ahmad Jothar, were detained by the National Investigation Agency on 22 June 2025, for allegedly harboring the terrorists at a hut around 2 km from the Baisaran meadow on 21 April 2025.
 The duo were produced before a special NIA court on 23 June 2025.
 During questioning, Parvaiz and Bashir disclosed details about the terrorists.
 NIA collected DNA samples with the aim of finding a match with the articles confiscated from the killed terrorists.
 Shafat Maqbool Wani was taken into custody by the NIA in July 2025 under the Unlawful Activities (Prevention) Act in Handwara.
 It is believed that he received money from TRF to support terrorism.

-LeT associates Ab Majid Gojri, a resident of SK Bala, and Ab Hamid Dar, a resident of Vijpara, were apprehended by J&K Police and the Indian Army on 17 August 2025, in possession of two Chinese grenades, two UBGL grenades, and ten rounds of AKs.
+LeT associates Ab Majid Gojri and Ab Hamid Dar were apprehended by J&K Police on 17 August 2025.
+They were in possession of two Chinese grenades, two UBGL grenades, and ten rounds of AKs.
 NIA raided their homes on 20 August 2025, discovering records of foreign funding.
 NIA has recovered information from mobile data, social media chats, bank transactions, and call logs during raids in Srinagar and Handwara about TRF receiving approximately ₹9 lakh in funding through Malaysian resident Yasir Hayat, who has connections to Sajid Mir's network, a LeT most wanted terrorist who is suspected of planning the 2008 Mumbai attacks.
 463 phone calls connected to anti-India groups and extremist followers regarding the financing of TRF from Pakistan, Malaysia, and Arab states of the Persian Gulf were revealed by NIA on 3 September 2025.

 On 24 September, Srinagar Police arrested a key LeT operative from South Kashmir's Kulgam district for providing logistical support to terrorists killed in the Operation Mahadev.
 The accused has been identified as 26-year-old Mohammad Yousuf Kataria, a seasonal teacher and resident of Kulgam.
 According to police, Yousuf was actively associated with LeT/TRF and had supplied equipment and other logistical support to terrorists operating in Pahalgam.
 Forensic examination of a phone charger proved vital to his arrest.
 Kataria revealed that he met with the terrorists at least four times in the Zabarwan hills.